Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Once the water has overflown to the second chamber, the process of sedimentation begins.
 Here's where smaller solid particles will continue to drop to the bottom of the tank, allowing the water to clean itself off the waste and sludge.

-You have read about the meaning of a bio-digester, and you know about how it works.
-Now let's take a look at the different terms used while talking about the bio-digester.
+You have read about the meaning of a bi-digester, and you know about how it works.
+Now let's take a look at the different terms used while talking about this system.

 - Blackwater: This contains solid waste from the toilets and grey waste that's collected from the kitchen, hand washbasins, and laundry.